 When both the Pfizer/BioNTech and Oxford University/Astrazeneca vaccines were announced, the Joint Committee on Vaccination and Immunisation (JCVI) suggested that although there were no safety concerns or harmful effects for pregnant women receiving the vaccine, there was still insufficient evidence to recommend routine use of the COVID-19 vaccine during pregnancy.
 1

-Since then, the JCVI have updated their guidelines and have deemed that the COVID-19 vaccine should be offered to pregnant women at the same time as their same age or risk group.
-90,000 pregnant women in the US have been vaccinated with no safety concern.
+Since then, the JCVI have updated their guidelines and have deemed that the COVID-19 vaccine should be offered to all pregnant women as soon as possible and there is no need to delay this until after you have given birth.

-It is recommended to go for the Pfizer or Moderna vaccine if you are pregnant.
-If you have had the AstraZeneca (AZ) vaccine already, then it is advised to read this leaflet which contains information about the AZ vaccine and blood clotting.
+It is recommended to go for the Pfizer or Moderna vaccine for both doses if you are pregnant.
+If you have had the AstraZeneca (AZ) vaccine already and had no serious side effects, you should have it again for your second dose.

-From the 13th of May, all pregnant women will be able to book their vaccine through the national booking service once they receive an invitation.
+All pregnant women will be able to book their vaccine through the national booking service.
 At your appointment you will be able to discuss the benefits and potential risks of having the vaccine in pregnancy so that you can make an informed decision about having it.

 Can I get the COVID-19 vaccine if I am breastfeeding?